wp-plugins/multisite-cloner/readme.txt

 == Changelog ==

+= 0.2.0 =
+* New feature: optionally clone users from the master blog.
+As [suggested by @wppower](https://wordpress.org/support/topic/plugin-works-great-but-doesnt-copy-users-from-master).

 = 0.1.13 =
-* Disable to clone the Main Blog from the Network Sites.
+* Disable cloning of the Main blog from the All Sites network admin.

 = 0.1.12 =
-* This plugin now works on install on a [path that includes numbers](https://wordpress.org/support/topic/bug-on-copy-file) (avoid collisions with blogs ids), and [support https blogs too](https://wordpress.org/support/topic/https-fails-cloner_db_replacer).
+* This plugin now works on an install [path that includes numbers](https://wordpress.org/support/topic/bug-on-copy-file) (avoid collisions with blogs ids), and [supports HTTPS blogs too](https://wordpress.org/support/topic/https-fails-cloner_db_replacer).

 = 0.1.11.1 =
 * Fixes minor [problem with the clone recursive copy function](https://wordpress.org/support/topic/error-while-adding-a-new-site)